DovetailSoftware/l10n/README.md

 - install Dovetail Software's fcSDK.
 - prepare connection info in fc.env file.
 - make sure the table_fc_loc_elm is defined in the database schema.
 If it's not, use Dovetail Software Schema Editor to import \schema\l10n.schemascript.xml file.
+- make the database is Unicode-enabled if any localized values are expected to contain any characters outside of ANSI character set.

 ## Usage: